frc5431/TitanUtil/README.md

 * Portability to add more complex mechanisms like intakes

 # Install
-There are a few ways of installing TitanUtil, the easiest way is to use gradle.
+There are a few ways of installing TitanUtil, the easiest way is to use Gradle as GradleRIO is the new compiler.

 ## Gradle
 Add the following to the root build.gradle